thisisgurpal/pacman/README.md

 Gurpal Gohler (LinkedIn): https://www.linkedin.com/in/gurpal-gohler/

 # Brief
-To create a game of your choice in a week using vanilla JavaScript.
+To create a game of your choice in a week using Vanilla JavaScript.

 # Technologies and tools used
 * JavaScript